Kewaunee County Jail Rule Book

 If you wish to petition the court for a change or modification of your sentence, or obtain a furlough, there are forms available to fill out.
 You may request these forms from the on duty jailer if they are not in your cell area.
 Fill them out and have them notarized.
 Inform the jailer and he/she will have a notary available.
 Do not write to the judge.

 All visitation is done according to a schedule established by the jail.
 Nobody under the age of 18 will be allowed to visit an inmate unless they are an immediate family member, accompanied by an adult, and bring a completed Visitation Permission Authorization form completed by the custodial parent or legal guardian.
 CHILDREN MUST BE SUPERVISED AT ALL TIMES.
 If children are disruptive, the visit may be terminated.
 Visitation for male inmates with their last name beginning with A thru M is on Saturdays and inmates with their last names beginning with N thru Z are Sundays from 12:30PM to 2:30PM.
-Visitation for female inmates will be on Wednesday from 6:00PM to 8:00PM.
+Visitation for female inmates will be on Wednesdays from 6:30PM to 8:30PM.
 No food or beverages are allowed in the visitation room.